Mozambique’s legal system is based on civil law.

 During the trial period, either party may terminate the contract without it being necessary to invoke due cause and without right to compensation, provided that a minimum of seven days’ notice is granted.
 The trial period duration varies in accordance with the type of employment contract at issue.

-The employer shall inform the labour unions and the employees encompassed by the collective redundancy of the grounds invoked for the dismissal and of the number of employees at issue.
+The employer shall inform the labour unions and the employees affected by the collective redundancy of the grounds invoked for the dismissal and the number of employees at issue.
 The employer shall also communicate its intention to the ministry overseeing labour prior to initiating the negotiations with the labour union.

 Compensation is the same as indicated above for termination due to objective reasons.

-Among others, employee representative bodies such as unions are competent for defending and promoting the rights and interests of the employees, representing employees in negotiation processes, and entering into agreements with other unions.
+Employee representative bodies such as unions are competent for defending and promoting the rights and interests of the employees, representing employees in negotiation processes, and entering into agreements with other unions.